 - Reinstatement of a lapsed license is required after the expiration of the late renewal period.
-All applicants shall have a minimum of 1000 hours of nursing practice within the previous five years or a minimum of four hundred hours of nursing practice within the past two years before licensure by reinstatement will be granted.
+All applicants shall have a minimum of 4000 1,000 hours of nursing practice within the previous five years or a minimum of four hundred hours of nursing practice within the past two years before licensure by reinstatement will be granted.
 The practice of nursing can be with or without financial compensation.
 In the event the applicant has not been actively employed in nursing as described above, the applicant will be required to give evidence of satisfactory completion of a refresher program with an approved agency within two years prior to reinstatement.
 In the event no refresher course is available, the Board may consider alternate methods of evaluating current knowledge in professional or practical nursing defined in Section 4.0. - 6.6.2.2 The applicant shall file a notarized application for reinstatement of licensure.
-The application shall be accompanied by a satisfactory reference from a current or previous employer, required continuing education documents, a renewal fee and penalty fee. - 6.6.3 It is unprofessional conduct and a violation of Delaware Law to practice without a license.
+The application shall be accompanied by a satisfactory reference from a current or previous employer, required continuing education documents, information related to the nurse's practice and demographics for the purpose of collecting nursing workforce data, a renewal fee and penalty fee. - 6.6.3 It is unprofessional conduct and a violation of Delaware Law to practice without a license.
 The Board may refuse a license or refuse to renew a license of a professional nurse or a practical nurse who practices without a current license.